junxit/us-congress-bills-114/metadata.md

 - 2015-12-10 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2015-12-10 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2015-12-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 321.
+- 2015-12-16 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(consideration: CR S8729-8730; text as passed Senate: CR S8729-8730)
+- 2015-12-16 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (consideration: CR S8729-8730; text as passed Senate: CR S8729-8730)